Astral-Dev-Studios/AstralSMP-ResourcePack/README.md

 # AstralSMP-ResourcePack
 AstralSMP is A new and unique SMP made by the Astral Development Studio.
-This plugin is fully open source
+This resourcepack is fully open source